millerlp/Tide_controller/README.md

 Tide_controller
 ===============

 Arduino code and associated files for building an aquarium tide height controller.
+This assumes that you have downloaded and installed the latest version of the Arduino software (1.0.1 or newer).

 Installation:

-To simply calculate real-time tide height for a site, install the following:
+To operate the tide controller rack, install the following:

-1. Copy the RTClib folder into Arduino/libraries/
+1. Copy the RTClib folder into arduino-1.0.1/libraries/

-2. Copy the folder with the library for your site (i.e. TideMontereyHarborlib) into Arduino/libraries/
+2. Copy the folder with the library for your site (i.e. TideSanDiegoSanDiegoBaylib) into arduino-1.0.1/libraries/

-3. Copy the Tide_calculator or Tide_controller folder (most recent version) into your Arduino folder where your other sketches are normally stored (not in the libraries folder).
+3. Copy the Tide_controller folder (most recent version) into your Arduino folder where your other sketches are normally stored (not in the arduino-1.0.1/libraries/ folder).

-4. Open the Tide_calculator or Tide_controller sketch in the Arduino IDE, and make sure the correct tide site library is referenced in the Initial Setup section, near line 55, with a line like:
+4. Open the Tide_controller sketch in the Arduino IDE, and make sure the correct tide site library is referenced in the Initial Setup section, near line 57, with a line like:

-	\#include "TideMontereyHarborlib.h"
+	\#include "TideSanDiegoSanDiegoBaylib.h"

-Change that library name to match your site's library name.
+That line should contain the name of the library for your local site.

+Plug the Arduino in to the computer using a USB cable.
 Upload the program to the Arduino.
 Open the serial monitor to view the output.
+See the http://arduino.cc site for help with these steps.

 ------------------------------
 If the real time clock attached to the Arduino is not yet set, you need to set it once